Trump trade war faces legal challenge as businesses, states argue his tariffs exceeded his power

 The president is now facing at least seven lawsuits that argue he’s gone too far and asserted power he does not have.

-A three-judge panel of the U.S. Court of International Trade holds the first hearing on the challenges Tuesday morning in New York.
+A three-judge panel of the U.S. Court of International Trade, which deals specifically with civil lawsuits involving international trade law, holds the first hearing on the challenges Tuesday morning in New York.
 Five small businesses are asking the court to block the sweeping import taxes that Trump announced April 2 – “Liberation Day,’’ he called it.

 Trump’s tariffs rattled global markets and raised fears that they would disrupt commerce and slow U.S. and global economic growth.